OneArgo/ArgoVocabs/README.md

 N.B.: there is some duplications between status (for the project) and labels.
 For the moment, we keep this duplication live because it is easy to filter on label in the main issue page, whereas status helps in ordering the dashboard nicely.
 This may be adapted later on.

-## Special management case when issues stem from an ADMT action
+### II.b - Special case when issues stem from an ADMT action
 Sometimes, vocabulary discussions stem from a point raised at the ADMT.
 When this is the case, the chairs from the ADMT repository open an _OneArgo/ADMT_ action and will attach the "AVTT issues management" project to _OneArgo/ADMT_ action.
 Thus the action appears on the left hand side of the dashboard https://github.com/orgs/OneArgo/projects/4.
 It is the responsibility of the AVTT chair(s) to:
 - create as many sub-actions as necessary within the _OneArgo/ArgoVocabs_ repository;
 - add the parent ADMT action to them (using "**relationship**" item  in the right panel; tip you need to use "<-" symbol and type _OneArgo/ADMT_ to be able to select the ADMT action);